gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

 ## SQL Download Workflow

 The first step is to prepare your query.
 There is only one table available for querying, the **occurrence** table.
 You can check if the query is ok using [query validation](https://techdocs.gbif.org/en/data-use/api-sql-downloads#sql-validation).
 You can also check what fields are available in the `occurrence` table using this endpoint `https://api.gbif.org/v1/occurrence/download/describe/sql`.
-There are +400 fields available.
+There are +400 columns available.

 ``` sql
 SELECT datasetKey, countryCode, COUNT(*) FROM occurrence WHERE continent = 'EUROPE' GROUP BY datasetKey, countryCode